 Hi, my name is Wali Mahmood, Founder of Deaf Apparel.
 Throughout my life, both my aunt and uncle have taught me sign language and instilled the notion to teach others as well.

-Our goal is to create an inclusive environment for both Deaf and Hearing communities through our Custom ASL apparel.
+As a strong supporter of the Deaf community, we aim to create an inclusive environment for both Deaf and Hearing communities through our Custom ASL apparel.
 We want to spark the curiosity of individuals who have little to no knowledge of Deaf Culture through our apparel.
 We believe it is very possible to narrow the gap between the Deaf and Hearing worlds, and we are so excited to be doing that!